-Taking the above into account, the Panel believes that the current level of CPT remains consistent with the philosophy that underpinned its creation, namely to act as a financial safety net without hindering investment.
-Given that the CPT would only be exceeded in extreme conditions, and that raising it would only add to the financial risks imposed on market participants, the Panel's preliminary conclusion is that the level of the CPT should remain unchanged.
+Taking the above into account, the Panel believes that the current relative level of CPT (that is, 15 times VoLL) remains consistent with the philosophy that underpinned its creation, namely to act as a financial safety net without hindering investment.
+Given that the CPT would only be exceeded in extreme conditions, and that raising it would only add to the financial risks imposed on market participants, the Panel's conclusion is that the level of the CPT, relative to VoLL, should remain unchanged.
+Thus given the Panel's recommendation to incrementally increase its level to \$12,500/MWh from 1 July 2010, the Panel is therefore recommending that the CPT be defined in the Rules as 15 times VoLL.
+If these recommendations were accepted, and the level of VoLL were to move to \$12,500/MWh, then the CPT would be reset to \$187,500 at 1 July 2010.